derlocke-ng/kiwi-blog/README.md

 **Made with 🥝 by the Kiwi Blog community**

-*A fresh take on static site generation - simple, powerful, and deliciously customizable!*
+*Simple, fast, and beautifully customizable static site generation.*